 Training, qualifications & experience

 Diploma in Counselling (Integrative) from the Minster Centre, NW London - a BACP accredited course

-I have an integrative training which integrates and blends many theoretical perspectives.This means I can adapt to what works best for you.
+I have an integrative training which has given me an understanding of many theoretical perspectives.This means I can adapt to what works best for you.

-I had two years experience of counselling IAPT clients referred through their GP in a mainstream Community Counselling service and also work as a Counsellor in a South London Bereavement Service.
+I have had several years experience of counselling clients with a wide variety of presenting issues in a mainstream Community Counselling service and many years as a Counsellor in a South London Bereavement Service.

 I am a member of the BACP and abide by their code of ethics.
 I am committed to pursuing my ongoing professional development and maintain an awareness of current thinking in the field of psychotherapy.

 - Anger management